-The International Cricket Council Limited (formerly The International Cricket Council) ("ICC") is the international governing body for International Test Match, International One-Day and International Twenty20 cricket.
+The International Cricket Council Limited ("ICC") is the international governing body for International Test Match, International One-Day and International Twenty20 cricket.
 The ICC is primarily responsible for all aspects of the day-to-day operations and the development of international cricket.
 This extensive remit includes management of the ICC Code of Conduct, the playing conditions and all other regulatory functions and services relevant to the international game, provision of qualified and independent Match Officials for Tests, One Day and Twenty20 Internationals and initiating and implementing key policy decisions for the benefit of the game.